rrobberobin/FamaFrenchTobacco/README.md

-Not for self:
+Note for self:
-Wasn't able to clone R project via github to R studio
+Unable to clone R project via github to R studio